tenination/my-goals/3-build-client-app/README.md

 - [X] Complete index.html to include all the scripts you require to run your app
 - [X] Explore the client directory and get familiar with what each file is responsible for
   - Add all the modules as dependencies in app.js
-- [ ] Complete the goals-service with $http requests.
+- [X] Complete the goals-service with $http requests.
 - [ ] Build out the following views and controllers:
-  - goals.html and goals-controller.js
+  X- goals.html and goals-controller.js
   - detail.html and detail-controller.js
   - goal-form.html and goal-form-controller.js
 - [ ] Add your front end routes in the app config.